ctkjose/R1PLUSFIRMWARE/README.md

 ## Motion and Steppers ##

 This code uses the original motion and stepper control code with some extensive cleanup.
-The motion and stepper control code is from grbl.
+The motion and stepper control code is originally from [grbl](https://github.com/grbl/grbl).

 The `planner.cpp` has a lot of cleanup and optimizations for our particular hardware setup.

-The firmware supports basix X, Y, Z (optional double z steppers).
+The firmware supports basic X, Y, Z (optional double z steppers).
 With up-to two extruders.
 Work on dual carriage/extruders is half-baked since I don't have a printer to test with.

 Endstops are hardwired to be at the origin of the axis with a negative direction.
 Z endstop is at bottom of axis.
 Enstop switches use pullup resistors.